Diego Velázquez de Cuéllar: Continued western expeditions

+Founding towns

 In addition to Baracoa, Velázquez used his authority to establish six more Cuban towns by 1515.
-Most of the new settlements were sited on the coast near gold deposits and significant populations of Indian labor.
+Most of the new settlements were sited on the coast near gold deposits and significant populations of Indian laborers.
 Bayamo was founded in 1513, followed in 1514 by Trinidad, Sancti Spiritus, and Havana.
 Havana, destined to become the premier city of Cuba, was originally founded on the south coast.
-Puerto Principe was established in 1515.
-Velázquez added Santiago de Cuba in July, 1515 and made it his residence and the new capital of the island.
+Camagüey was established in 1515.
+Velázquez added Santiago de Cuba in July 1515 and made it his residence and the new capital of the island.

 Velázquez used the assignment of encomiendas to reward relatives and associates and thus ensure an island aristocracy that was loyal to him.
 By 1522 significant encomiendas were held by his relatives Juan de Grijalva and Manuel de Rojas; his close associates Panfilo de Narvaez, Bachiller de Alonso Parada, and Vasco Porcallo de Figueroa; and fourteen others.
 In total, these encomenderos controlled almost 3,000 Indian laborers.

 The new colonizers did not wish to be under the personal authority of Diego Columbus, so Velázquez convoked a general cabildo (a local government council) which was duly authorized to deal directly with Spain, and therefore removed Velázquez and the colonizers from under the authority of Columbus, their nominal superior.
 It was a precedent that would come back to haunt him with the Mexican adventures.